hermit-os/hermit-rs/hermit-sys/README.md

 [![Crates.io](https://img.shields.io/crates/v/hermit-sys.svg)](https://crates.io/crates/hermit-sys)
 [![License](https://img.shields.io/crates/l/hermit-sys.svg)](https://img.shields.io/crates/l/hermit-sys.svg)

-This is a container for the library operating system [RustyCore](https://github.com/hermitcore/libhermit-rs).
+This is a container for the library operating system [RustyHermit](https://github.com/hermitcore/libhermit-rs) and is used to link the libos to the application.

+Please read the README of [RustyHermit](https://github.com/hermitcore/libhermit-rs) for more information.

 ## License